Bring color and fresh flavor to the table with your picks from these fall salads and vegetables

 Parmesan cheese and crunchy pine nuts will make a Brussels sprouts lover even out of those self-professed haters.

-Recipe: Brussels Sprout with Parmesan and Pine Nuts
+Recipe: Brussels Sprouts with Parmesan and Pine Nuts

 Tender, thinly shaved Brussels sprouts are sautéed with salty, crispy pancetta in this simple, crowd-pleasing side dish.